Legacy-Edition-Minigames/Documentation/docs/source/modtools/creation/install-resources.rst

 .. meta::
    :description lang=en: How to install the resource pack for the map editor

-The resource pack is a required part of the Modtools Editor for it to function properly.
+The resource pack is a required part of the ModTools Editor for it to function properly.

 Before installing to a world, you must download the resource pack